 In Intra-District funds, DDS maintains a Memorandum of Understanding (MOU) with the Office of Disability Rights, which supports the provision of 24-hour services to the visually impaired through the Rehabilitation Services division.
 Funding related to this MOU is adjusted to decrease the budget by \$1,192.

-Transfer-Out: DDS' proposed budget for Local funds reflects a decrease of \$428,747 to account for a transfer-out of funding to the Office of Contracting and Procurement pursuant to the Delegated Procurement Authority legislation.
+Transfer-Out: DDS' proposed budget for Local funds reflects a decrease of \$428,747 to account for a transfer-out of funding to the Office of Contracting and Procurement pursuant to expiration of independent procurement authority.